New York Central Niagara

 By the 1940s, loads being hauled on the New York Central main line from New York to Chicago were as much as the famous J-class NYC Hudson 's could handle.
-The Chief of Motive Power for the railroad, Paul W. Kiefer, decided to order some 's which could sustain 6000 hp on the run between the two cities, day after day without respite.
+The Chief of Motive Power for the railroad, Paul W. Kiefer, decided to order some 's which could sustain 6000 hp on the run between the two cities many days in a row with little maintenance.

-The American Locomotive Company (ALCO) proposed these locomotives, and although the design owes something to the Union Pacific 4-8-4's, of which Union Pacific 844 is the best-known, the design was actually quite new.
-Some steam experts have claimed the Niagara to be the ultimate locomotive, as it had the speed of an FEF (the Union Pacific's nickname for their 'four eight fours' was FEF) and the power of Northerns with smaller driver wheels.
+The American Locomotive Company (ALCO) proposed these locomotives, and although the class took inspiration from the Union Pacific FEF Class 4-8-4's, the design was actually quite new.
+Some experts have claimed the Niagara to be the ultimate locomotive, as it had the speed of a Union Pacific FEF and the power of Northerns with smaller driver wheels.

 Locomotive details

+The first Niagara was Class S-1a No. 6000, delivered in March, 1945; the S-1b's (6001-6025) were delivered in 1945 and 1946.
+All S-1's were equipped with Baker valve gear, but S-1a No. 6000 was built with 75 in driving wheels.
+It later received 79 in wheels like the S-1b's were built with, as well as an increased boiler pressure of 290 psi.
+This was to maintain the S-1a's initially higher tractive effort and compare boiler efficiencies with the S-1b.